 - Preheat oven to 325 degrees F. Grease and lightly flour a 12 inch bundt pan; set aside.
-In a medium bowl stir together flour, baking powder, and baking soda; set aside.
+In a medium bowl stir together flour, salt, baking powder, and baking soda; set aside.

-- In a large bowl beat butter with an electric mixer on medium to high speed for 30 seconds.
+- In a large bowl beat butter with an electric mixer on medium to high speed for 1 minute.
 Gradually add sugar, beating on medium speed about 10 minutes or until light and fluffy.
 Add vanilla.
 Add eggs, one at a time, beating on low to medium speed for 1 minute after each addition and scraping side of bowl frequently.
 Alternately add flour mixture and sour cream to butter mixture, beating on low speed after each addition just until combined.

 - Pour batter into prepared pan, spreading evenly.
 Bake for 1 hour and 15-25 minutes or until a toothpick inserted near center of cake comes out clean.
 Cool in pan on a wire rack for 10 minutes.
 Remove from pan; cool completely on rack.

 For the Glaze:

 - Stir together confectioner’s sugar and lemon juice until combined and drizzle over top of cooled cake then serve.